Department of Chemical Engineering

 What does a Chemical Engineer Do?

-Just a few example jobs performed by chemical engineers are bioprocessing (ex. making glues from algae), environmental cleanup (ex. using ozone to remove a pollutant from water), materials design (ex. developing a self-healing plastic), biomedical delivery systems (ex. designing injectionless drug delivery through the skin), sustainable energy systems (ex. making biocoal from wood wastes), synthetic human body components (ex. producing artificial skin), energy storage (ex. rethinking battery designs), pharmaceuticals (ex. designing a production system for a cancer fighting drug), chemical production from raw materials (ex. refining crude oil into products), designing clean energy systems (ex. constructing a better fuel cell), computer modeling of chemical reactions (ex. developing a cheaper and/or greener way to produce chemicals), and design of complex chemical plants (ex. designing a production facility that makes biodiesel from soybean oil).
+Chemical engineers can design biological system (Bioengineering) to clean the environment, reduce green-house gases, and transform waste into fuels and chemicals.
+Specific examples of integrating biology and process development include making glues from algae, designing needle-free drug delivery through the skin, making biocoal from wood wastes, producing artificial skin, designing a production system for a cancer fighting drug, and large-scale production of vaccines for pandemics.
+In addition, chemical engineers can also integrate principles of chemistry and physics to contribute to the development of sustainable technologies by rethinking battery designs, developing self-healing plastics, chemical production from raw materials (ex. refining crude oil into products), designing clean energy systems (ex. constructing a better fuel cell), computer modeling of chemical reactions (ex. developing a cheaper and/or greener way to produce chemicals), and designing complex chemical plants (ex. designing a production facility that makes biodiesel from soybean oil).

-While many chemical engineers work in chemical plants, there are many other job sectors for chemical engineers.
-Examples include consulting firms, government agencies, water treatment facilities, research firms, regulatory agencies, technical sales, and device design companies.
-Additionally, many chemical engineers after graduation often go on to medical school, law school, or graduate school.
-In fact, chemical/biomedical engineers consistently score higher on the MCAT exam than other majors (including biology and premed majors which tend to score the lowest among all majors as per the MCAT database).
-The problem solving and reasoning skills learned by chemical engineers give them unique mental tools to be excellent doctors or lawyers.
+While many chemical engineers work in chemical plants, there are many other job sectors for chemical engineers (e.g., Bioengineering, Energy Resources, and Environmental Engineering).
+Examples include consulting firms, government agencies, water treatment facilities, pharmaceutical operations, food processing plants, research firms, regulatory agencies, technical sales, biofuels production, and device design companies.
+Additionally, after graduation, many chemical engineers often go on to medical school, law school, or graduate school.
+In fact, chemical/biomedical engineers consistently score higher on the MCAT exam than other majors (including biology and pre-med majors which tend to score the lowest among all majors as per the MCAT database).
+The problem solving and reasoning skills learned by chemical engineers give them unique mental tools to become excellent doctors or lawyers.

 Make a Difference as a Chemical Engineer